Altium 365 작업 공간에서 콘텐츠 구조 및 접근 관리하기

 For Administrators or a folder's owner/creator, project folder permissions also can be accessed and changed from the Share option in the Workspace Projects page.
 Select a folder entry and then the upper button or the Share option from the entry’s menu to access the Share Item window.
 The window’s interface and functionality operate in the same manner as when sharing a Project – this includes the ability to change the Item (folder) Owner.

-In the below example, the default Project folder settings (write access for all Workspace members) is constrained to write access for Managers only by changing the Workspace Members permissions to Can View
+In the below example, the default Project folder settings (write access for all Workspace members) is constrained to write access only for Managers by changing the Workspace Members permissions to Can View

 (or No Access